ST: Marine Ecology of Maine – BIOL:495/595-610 & 611 (Summer 2, alternating years)

 You will conduct a small field project in Maine and present your results to the class near the end of our trip.
 (10% of grade)

 We will also grade you based on a notebook/journal that you will keep.
 You should be continuously updating the notebook with your observations (with specifics).
-As you learn new species, or notice that species are distributed differently across environments you should record that.
+In your journal, you will record new (to you) species (at least 3/day) and look up their life-histories/ecology.
+In the field, you should record where the species are distributed and follow how they may be differentially distributed across environments.
 In addition, your journaling should note reflections on experiments you could possibly do and how you would perform them if you were to return to MDIBL.
-I will grade these notebooks with an eye toward how you are developing your observational ability and if you are developing testable hypothesis.
+We will grade these notebooks every evening of our trip, with an eye toward how you are developing your observational ability and if you are developing testable hypothesis.
 (25% of grade)

 Finally, after you return from the trip you will need to submit a ~10 page research proposal for work to be done at MDIBL.
 You will use the notes you developed in your notebook/journal to design a hypothetical research project that you would conduct if you were to return to the marine lab.
 (40% of grade)